ENHANCE-PET/FALCON/README.md

 </picture>
 </div>

+In this analysis, we are examining a mean image of 20 dynamic frames of a 68Ga-PSMA study both before and after motion correction.
+By comparing the two images, we can clearly see the significant improvement that results from motion correction.
+The mean image after motion correction appears noticeably sharper and more defined than the one before correction.

 ## ⛔️ Hard requirements

 To run FALCON, you'll need a system running Linux OS (e.g.Ubuntu 20.04.4 LTS), with Python version 3.8 or higher installed.
 There are no special hardware requirements for running FALCON, but we recommend using a system with at least 16 GB of RAM and a modern CPU to achieve optimal performance.
 The speed of FALCON increases with the number of CPU cores, as the greedy registration library effectively uses all the available cores.